lixovisly/GSP/README.md

 ### 1. Overview

-GSP_EM comprises all possible effects algorithms to be included in the chain.
-GSP_ML has the main loop that provides ADC readings and DAC writings, as well as initialization of software modules and hardware.
-EM and ML modules run on Daisy Seed only.
-The following two (control commands and potentiometer) need part of software to run off DS.
-The last one runs off DS only.
-All modules will be described in proper documentation.
 The Guitar Sound Processing (GSP) is a multi-effect platform suited to stage performance, based on Electrosmith Daisy Seed.
 Its main highlights are:

   -	Easy using and easy effect setup changing